-If you need a Rotronic humidity sensor in Singapore, the short answer is: choose based on your required accuracy class, the environment the sensor will sit in (fixed installation vs handheld spot-check), and whether you need data logging or calibration traceability — then buy through an authorised distributor so the instrument is genuine and supportable.
+If you need a Rotronic humidity sensor in Singapore, the short answer is: choose based on your required accuracy class, the environment the sensor will sit in (fixed installation vs handheld spot-check), and whether you need data logging or calibration traceability.
+Then buy through an authorised distributor so the instrument is genuine and supportable.
 This guide walks through the Rotronic range available in Singapore and how to make that choice with confidence.

 Why Rotronic for humidity measurement